 More than 80% of adults who need at-home care get help from family, friends, and others who often go unpaid.
 This dynamic can lead to a number of challenges for both the caregiver and their loved one, including stress, insomnia, financial hardship, and even depression.
 The good news is, every caregiver challenge has solutions that can ease just about any physical, mental, and emotional strain you may face.
-Whether you’re brand new to caregiving or have been helping a loved one for years, this handbook dives into the difficulties and offers three key steps to making your care situation as successful as it can possibly be.
+Whether you’re brand new to caregiving or have been helping a loved one for years, this handbook dives into the difficulties and offers three key steps to making your situation as successful as it can be.

 Understanding the Caregiving Challenges